-- 1. The VPM will advise the branch president when expectations are not met for any of the requirements listed above, specify the requirement(s) that were not met, and give the branch an opportunity to cure the deficiency.
-The VPM likewise will determine if the branch needs support, such as a tutorial, and arrange for the needed support, as possible. - 2.
+- 1. The VPM will advise the Branch President when expectations were not met for any of the requirements listed above, specify the requirement(s) that were not met and give the branch an opportunity to cure the deficiency.
+The VPM likewise will determine if the branch needs support, such as, a tutorial and arrange for the needed support, as possible. - 2.
 The MC will concurrently alert the EC to the deficiency. - 3.
-The VPM and branch president will agree on a timeline by which to correct the deficiency, and the VPM will clearly communicate the consequences for not complying. - 4.
+The VPM and Branch President will agree on a timeline by which to correct the deficiency, and the VPM will clearly communicate the consequences for not complying. - 4.
 If the branch cures the deficiency by the revised due date, it will become compliant.
 However, it will not be eligible for branch recognition that year. - 5.
 Should the branch fail to timely cure the deficiency after being given an opportunity, the MC will again advise the EC, at which time it may recommend sanctioning the branch. - 6.
-The branch president will be notified of any impending adverse action. - 7.
+The Branch President will be notified of any impending adverse action. - 7.
 The sanction will depend on the number and type of deficiency and the history of compliance. - 8.
-Sanctions can include a range of options (from a warning to probation or withdrawal of branch privileges-removal from the branch directory or loss of branch charter for an extreme case of persistent noncompliance).
+Sanctions can run a range of options (from a warning, probation, withdrawal of branch privileges-removal from the branch directory or loss of branch charter for an extreme case of persistent non-compliance).